WebAssembly/component-model/design/mvp/Concurrency.md

 ### Returning

-The way an async export call returns its value is by calling [`task.return`], passing the core values that are to be lifted as *parameters*.
+The way an `async` export returns its value using the async ABI is by calling [`task.return`], passing the core values that are to be lifted as *parameters*.
+When using the async ABI, *any* of the threads contained by a task can call `task.return`; there is no "main thread" of a task.
+When the last thread of a task returns, there is a trap if `task.return` has not been called.
+Thus, *some* thread (either the thread created implicitly for the initial export call or some thread transitively created by that thread) must call `task.return`.

 Returning values by calling `task.return` allows a task to continue executing even after it has passed its initial results to the caller.
-This can be useful for various finalization tasks (freeing memory or performing logging, billing or metrics operations) that don't need to be on the critical path of returning a value to the caller, but the major use of executing code after `task.return` is to continue to read and write from streams and futures.
+This is also possible even with the sync ABI by using cooperative threads.
+Continuing to execute after returning a value can be useful for various finalization tasks (freeing memory or performing logging, billing or metrics operations) that don't need to be on the critical path of returning a value to the caller, but the major use of executing code after `task.return` is to continue to read and write from streams and futures.
 For example, a stream transformer function of type `func(in: stream<T>) -> stream<U>` will immediately `task.return` a stream created via `stream.new` and then sit in a loop interleaving `stream.read`s (of the readable end passed for `in`) and `stream.write`s (of the writable end it `stream.new`ed) before exiting the task.

-*Any* of the threads contained by a task can call `task.return`; there is no "main thread" of a task.
-When the last thread of a task returns, there is a trap if `task.return` has not been called.
-Thus, *some* thread (either the thread created implicitly for the initial export call or some thread transitively created by that thread) must call `task.return`.

 Once `task.return` is called, the task is in the "returned" state.
 Calling `task.return` when not in the "started" state traps.
 Once in a "returned" state,